Day 10 – National Preparedness Challenge – Starting Your 72-Hour kits

 Today’s Challenge: Begin to Put Your 72-Hour Kit Together

 Good: You have your printed list and at least half of each list assigned purchased and packed.

-Better: You have a almost all of today’s assignment purchased and packed, and a purchasing schedule for next month to finish things off.
+Better: You have almost all of the assignments for today purchased and packed, and a purchasing schedule for the next month to finish things off.

 What other items do you consider essential for your 72-hour kit?
-Leave us some ideas in the comments below.
+Leave us your ideas in the comments below.